 A device account number is crucial to the functioning of Apple Pay.
 By replacing customer card details with this unique and unrelated number sequence, merchants can take streamlined and secure payments.

-According to the latest data from Statista, over 507 million iPhone users have enabled Apple Pay worldwide, equating to 48% of the user base.
-Apple Pay has seen the highest penetration in the UK, Canada, and the US, with over 30% of users choosing Apple Pay for online payments in all three markets.
+It’s estimated that over 744 million iPhone users have enabled Apple Pay worldwide.
+Apple Pay has seen the highest penetration in the UK, Canada, and the US, with over 33% of users choosing it for online payments in all three markets.

 Device account number explained

 When an iPhone user adds a new card to Apple Pay, the mobile wallet replaces their sensitive card details with a unique and device-specific device account number (DAN).
-This number is created by the user’s card issuer, encrypted, and delivered to Apple so that it can be stored on their device.
+This number is created by the card network’s Token Service Provider (TSP), with issuer authorization, encrypted, and delivered to Apple to be stored on the user’s device.

 As the DAN is unique and completely unrelated to the number on their plastic card, it can only be used to make payments with that specific device.
 This means that it’s very hard for criminals to steal it and use it to make fraudulent transactions.